Send a broadcast SMS

 After the send

-- You'll see a success message: "Broadcast queued: N messages" (plus "demo mode—no carrier calls" if you're in demo mode).
+- You'll see a success message: "Broadcast queued: N messages".

 - Open any recipient's conversation (Contacts → click the contact → Messages tab)—the broadcast appears as an outbound message in their thread, like any other SMS you'd send them.